Itsjustme27/Hashnode/cmhuhrtvf000402jmdrwkc6gq.md

 ### Why i decided to start automating and for what?

-As i work for my company, ***Yeti Cyber Operations,*** a startup i started with three other amazing individuals, i wanted us to have less load on posting things on social media to gain exposure, so i came up with the idea to automate not only our discord messaging but also linkedin posting mechanism.
+As part of my work at Yeti Cyber Operations — a startup I co-founded with three other amazing individuals — I wanted to reduce our manual workload for posting updates and maintaining visibility on social media.
+That led me to automate Discord messages and LinkedIn posts using n8n.

 ---